Privacy Policy

 If any questions arise about security, please contact FRS using the information provided above.

-• The right to access personal information – You have the right to request access to your personal information that we collected about you, subject to certain exceptions.
+• Request to access personal information – You may submit a verifiable request for access to your personal information that we collected about you, subject to certain exceptions.
+This may include the categories and specific pieces of information collected, the sources of that information and the business or commercial purpose for the collection or disclosure of that information.

-• The right to non-discrimination - We will not discriminate against you if you exercise any of these rights.
+• Non-discrimination – We will not discriminate against you if you exercise any of these rights.

-• The right to an authorized agent – You can designate an authorized agent to make any of these requests by providing your express written authorization.
+• Authorized agent – You can designate an authorized agent to make any of these requests by providing your express written authorization.
 We must be able to verify your identity and the authorization must include the authorized agent’s name, address, telephone number, and email address (for providing the personal information collected or to respond to a request for deletion).

 If you wish to exercise any of these rights, please contact FRS by doing one of the following: